cloudfoundry/cf-deployment/README.md

 ## <a name='deploying-cf'></a>Deploying CF
 Deployment instructions are verbose so we've moved them into a [dedicated deployment guide here](deployment-guide.md).

-See the rest of this document for more on the new CLI, deployment vars, and configuring your BOSH director.

 ## <a name='contributing'></a>Contributing to CF-Deployment
 Although the default branch for the repository is [`master`](https://github.com/cloudfoundry/cf-deployment/tree/master), we ask that all pull requests be made against